Increased In-Person Instruction and Distance Learning Academy

 Mitigation of spread

-Scenarios in which we would make an immediate decision to return to an adaptive pause include individual schools crossing our 3% confirmed active COVID cases threshold or if an order to return to remote learning was issued by the Governor, Illinois State Board of Education, or state or county public health officials.
-Any other decision to return to an adaptive pause will be made with a solid understanding of trending data, including current rates of exclusion or confirmed cases within our schools, and with as much advance notice given to families as possible.
-Please continue to consider your family’s contingency plan should a closure occur at the classroom, school, or District level.
+CCSD21 will still consider the use of an Adaptive Pause at the classroom, school, or district levels if COVID-19 spread in the community reaches such a significant level and/or if an order to return to remote learning is issued by the Governor, Illinois State Board of Education, or state or county public health officials.
+Any decision to return to an adaptive pause will be made with a solid understanding of trending data, including current rates of exclusion or confirmed cases within our schools, and with as much advance notice given to families as possible.
+Please continue to consider your family’s contingency plan should a close contact occur, or should closure occur at the classroom, school, or District level.

 The site linked above offers resources to support students during the 2020-2021 school year: instructional and health/safety expectations, technology tutorials and troubleshooting, and more.